muhammadumerfarooqq/ned-rag/README.md

 documents and citing the exact source clause as proof.

 Built so a student can ask "What attendance do I need to sit an exam?" and get a correct, sourced answer in seconds — instead of digging through a regulations PDF or asking seniors.

-**Status:** 🚧 In progress — Phase 6 complete (web UI).
-Docker + deployment next.
+**Status:** 🚧 In progress — Phase 7 complete (Dockerized, runs as a self-contained image).
+Deployment next.

 ## Why this project is different
 Most "chat with a PDF" clones never leave localhost and are never measured.
 This one is